bparanj/crystal/electronics/zettel/current.md

+PENDING

+- Explain potential difference

 ---

 ## Overview: Current

-Current refers to the flow of electric charge through a conductor, such as a wire, over time.
+Current is the flow of electric charge through a conductor, such as a wire, over time.
 It represents the movement of electrons due to an electric field or potential difference (voltage) applied across two points.
 The unit of current is the ampere (A), which measures how much charge passes through a point in the circuit per second.
 Electrical current can flow as direct current (DC) or alternating current (AC) depending on whether the charge flows in one direction or oscillates back and forth.

 ---